hyc-dev-spec/go2cmux/README.md

 The script:

 - copies `Resources/Info.plist` into the app bundle
-- refreshes the light/dark `AppIcon.appiconset` from the two 1024x1024 master PNGs
+- refreshes `AppIcon.appiconset` from `Resources/AppIcon-1024.png`
 - compiles `Sources/go2cmux/AppDelegate.swift` and `Sources/go2cmux/main.swift` with `swiftc`
 - compiles the asset catalog with `actool`
 - signs the resulting `.app` with ad-hoc `codesign`

 ## Use

+If you open `go2cmux.app` normally, it shows a small settings window.
+From there you can:

+- confirm which `cmux.app` installation was found
+- choose whether the Finder toolbar button opens a `New cmux Window` or a `New cmux Workspace`
+- customize the command that will be sent to `cmux` after the folder is opened

+To use it from Finder:

 1. Build the app or download a prebuilt copy
-2. Drag `go2cmux.app` into the Finder toolbar
+2. Hold `Command`, then drag `go2cmux.app` into the Finder toolbar
 3. Open any folder in Finder
 4. Click the toolbar button

 Expected behavior:

-- If `cmux` is already running, `go2cmux` adds a workspace for the current Finder folder
+- If `cmux` is already running, `go2cmux` opens the current Finder folder using the selected mode
 - If `cmux` is not running, `go2cmux` launches it first and then opens the folder

 ## Project Layout